FiachraBarry99/demand_predictor/README.md

 <br>

 Then once you have this folder open click into python > plugins and then paste the demand_predictor-master folder from inside the downloaded ZIP file.
 Finally, reload your QGIS and you should be able to see the plugin in the processing toolbox.

+## Usage

+Once the plugin is properly installed you should be able to see it in your processing toolbox.
+This should be available on the right side of your screen.
+It can also be accessed using Ctrl+Alt+t or by the Processing tab at the top of the screen.

+*insert picture of processing toolboox*

+Once you have located the plugin double click on it or click the dropdown arrow.
+This should display the algorithms associated with the plugin of which there is just the one.
+Double click this and you should be greeted by the interface shown below.

+*insert pic of plugin GUI*

+Below is a brief explanation of what each of the parameters means:

+- **Input Layer**: this should be the file containing the Irish census data.
+Many different file formats should work but some common ones are .kml, .shp/.shx etc.
+- **Male Distribution Function**: this is the function which governs how the male population scores are calculated.
+For more info chek out the How it Works section.
+- **Female Distribution Function**: this is the function which governs how the female population scores are calculated.
+For more info chek out the How it Works section.
+- **Minimum Age**: below this age the algorithm will not add to the scores for any area.
+- **Output Layer**: where you want the output to be stored.
+This can be left blank for a temporary layer and made permanent later.

+## How it Works